Charlottesville Affordable Housing Action Items

 a.
 Background: In November, the Charlottesville City Council voted to create a Landlord Risk Reduction Program that backstops potential damage to a rental unit by a low-income voucher holder in exchange for a deed-restriction that keeps the unit affordable for a specified period of time.
 The availability of a fund like this in other municipalities has generated momentum toward landlords’ increased acceptance of rental assistance vouchers.

 At the meeting, Councilor Wes Bellamy expressed concern that the program did not go far enough in addressing the true need of voucher holders trying to find a suitable rental – that is, coming up with a security deposit.
 As part of their vote, Council asked staff to investigate ways that this program could backstop all or part of a security deposit for low-income renters.

-- Habitat’s Position: Habitat supports the creation of this fund.
+b.
+Habitat’s Position: Habitat supports the creation of this program.
 For it to be effective, it needs to provide funding to assist with a low-income renter’s deposit.
 Statistics tend to show that the inability to cover first month’s rent AND a security deposit is a primary factor keeping people homeless or unable to rent a suitable unit.

 Additionally, the way that the program will be administered will require landlords to file a judgement against anyone they believe has damaged their property, potentially creating a downward spiral for renters regardless of whether or not they have caused damage.